gerpy/rp6-install/README.md

 ## RetroArch shaders

-Only TV consoles are discussed here.
-We want shaders for Dreamcast and below.
-Scanlines make no sense for Dreamcast but they do for earlier consoles.
-Masks however make sense for every console since they "upscale" pixels in the proper way, introducing more details and colors.
+This discussion focuses exclusively on home consoles.
+We are targeting shaders for the Dreamcast and earlier generations.
+While scanlines don’t really make sense for the Dreamcast, they are essential for older systems.
+However, shadow masks are relevant for every console because they 'upscale' pixels correctly, introducing more detail and color depth.

-Here, we choose `crt-guest-advanced-fast` for its flexibility and how it handles non integer scaling (I want everything dispplayed full height).
-The `fast` is good enough and saves battery, heat and fan noise.
-I also use `crt-beam-simulator` so as to benefit from the 120Hz screen while not darkening the display as much as with regular BFI.
+We’ve selected crt-guest-advanced-fast for its flexibility and excellent handling of non-integer scaling (as I prefer a full-height display).
+The 'fast' version is more than adequate; it helps conserve battery life while reducing heat and fan noise.
+I also pair it with crt-beam-simulator to leverage the 120Hz screen without darkening the display as much as standard Black Frame Insertion (BFI) would.

-Early 3D consoles such as N64 or PS1 are often considered as better looking with a rendering upscale.
-I consider that multipliers par 2x look terrible but letting the core upscale up to 480p is OK.
-However, to do so and keeping the expected scanlines, the shader preset needs some tweaks.
+Early 3D consoles like the N64 or PS1 are often thought to look better with internal resolution upscaling.
+In my opinion, multipliers beyond 2x look terribly imbalanced, but letting the core upscale to 480p is acceptable.
+However, to achieve this while maintaining the intended scanline effect, the shader preset requires a few specific tweaks.

 ### Comprehensive CRT Calibration for 1080p OLED Handhelds